cchudzicki-ocw-testing/18.s096-iap-2023/content/pages/lecture-notes.md

 - [matrixcalculus.org](http://www.matrixcalculus.org/) is a fun site to play with derivatives of matrix and vector functions.
 - [*The Matrix Cookbook* (PDF)](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) has a lot of formulas for these derivatives, but no derivations.
 - Notes on [Vector and Matrix Differentiation (PDF)](https://cdn-uploads.piazza.com/paste/j779e63owl53k6/04b2cb8c2f300212d723bea822a6b856085b28e28ca9debc75a05761a436499c/6.S087_Lecture_2.pdf) are helpful.
-- **Fancier math**: The perspective of derivatives as linear operators is sometimes called a [Fréchet derivative](https://en.wikipedia.org/wiki/Fr%C3%A9chet_derivative) and you can find lots of very abstract (what I'm calling "fancy") presentations of this online, chock full of weird terminology whose purpose is basically to generalize the concept to weird types of vector spaces.
+- **Fancier math:** The perspective of derivatives as linear operators is sometimes called a [Fréchet derivative](https://en.wikipedia.org/wiki/Fr%C3%A9chet_derivative) and you can find lots of very abstract (what I'm calling "fancy") presentations of this online, chock full of weird terminology whose purpose is basically to generalize the concept to weird types of vector spaces.
 The "little-o notation" o(δx) we're using here for "infinitesimal asymptotics" is closely related to the [Big *O* notation](https://en.wikipedia.org/wiki/Big_O_notation) used in computer science, but in computer science people are typically taking the limit as the argument (often called "n") becomes very large instead of very small.
 A fancy name for a row vector is a "covector" or [linear form](https://en.wikipedia.org/wiki/Linear_form), and the fancy version of the relationship between row and column vectors is the [Riesz representation theorem](https://en.wikipedia.org/wiki/Riesz_representation_theorem), but until you get to non-Euclidean geometry you may be happier thinking of a row vector as the transpose of a column vector.

 ## Lecture 2

 ### Outline：

-- Part 1: Continued discussing derivatives as linear operators, starting with Jacobian matrices.
+**Part 1:** Continued discussing derivatives as linear operators, starting with Jacobian matrices.
 Reviewed the sum rule d(f+g)=df+dg, the product rule d(fg) = (df)g+f(dg), and the chain rule for f(g(x)) (f'(x)=g'(h(x))h'(x), where this is a composition of two linear operations, performing h' then g' — g'h' ≠ h'g'!).
 For functions from vectors to vectors, the chain rule is simply the product of Jacobians.
 Moreover, as soon as you compose 3 or more functions, it can make a huge difference whether you multiply the Jacobians from left-to-right ("reverse-mode", or "backpropagation", or "adjoint differentiation") or right-to-left ("forward-mode").
 Showed, for example, that if you have many inputs but a single output (as is common in machine learning and other types of optimization problem), that it is vastly more efficient to multiply left-to-right than right-to-left, and such "backpropagation algorithms" are a key factor in the practicality of large-scale optimization.
 Finally, began talking about functions in more general vector spaces, such as functions with **matrix inputs and/or outputs**.
 For example, considered f(A)=A³, giving d(A³)=f′(A)\[dA\]=A²(dA)+A(dA)A+(dA)A² (≠3A²dA!), and f(A)=A⁻¹, giving d(A⁻¹)=-A⁻¹(dA)A⁻¹.

-- Part 2: Began going into more detail on matrix-valued functions, and their relationship to the "Jacobian matrix" picture.
+**Part 2:** Began going into more detail on matrix-valued functions, and their relationship to the "Jacobian matrix" picture.
 Converting f′(A) to a conventional "Jacobian matrix" in such cases requires converting matrices A into column vectors vec(A), a process called "vectorization" of the matrix (by a common convention: simply stacking the matrix by columns).
 Linear operators like f′(A)\[dA\]=AdA+dAA can then be expressed as "ordinary" matrices via [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).

 ### Lecture Notes